Fun Facts About The Arctic

 There are around 4 million people living in Arctic regions.
 Many of them have developed unique cultures and perfected ways in which to work with and flourish within the unique and harsh environment of the Arctic.

-The wildlife that flourish in the Arctic
+The wildlife that flourishes in the Arctic

-In the Arctic, at various times of the year, you’ll be able to see Whales, Arctic Fox, Polar Bear, Walrus and Narwhals – the unicorn of the sea.
-The Grey Whale migrates between Mexico and the Arctic each year, travelling back and forth and clocking up around 12,500 miles.
+In the Arctic, at various times of the year, you’ll be able to see Whales, Arctic Fox, Polar Bear, Walrus, and Narwhals – the unicorn of the sea.
+The Grey Whale migrates between Mexico and the Arctic each year, traveling back and forth and clocking up around 12,500 miles.
 Vast quantities of migratory birds also nest and feed on islands and coastlines to take advantage of the rich waters.

 How did the Arctic get its name?